coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-24-arraylist-in-java.md

 If you want to remove the element from the ArrayList, you can use the remove(Object o) method or remove(int index) method.

-Read more and check example Java program about removing an element from the ArrayList on this blogpost: [How To Remove An Element From An ArrayList?](http://coderolls.com/remove-element-from-arraylist/)
+Read more and check an example Java program about removing an element from the ArrayList on this blogpost: [How To Remove An Element From An ArrayList?](http://coderolls.com/remove-element-from-arraylist/)

 ### 4. Iterating over an ArrayList